FDR0903/jmp-talk/slides.md

 ### Drissi F., Feinstein, Z., \& Williams, B.

 * Continuous-time macro-finance model of crypto exchange rates and blockchain monetary policy
-* Layer-2 blockchains increase exchange rate volatility and reduce decentralisation
+* Agents choose between DeFi, consumption, and bonds
+* Equilibrium:
     * Dollar economy shocks help blockchain ecosystems in the short run but hurt in the long run
+    * Policy can increase adoption and help native crypto to be perceived as money

 ---